Department of Sociology

 B.A.
 (Hons.), Sociology and Criminology, University of Toronto

-Samantha Kwan is an Assistant Professor of Sociology and a Women’s, Gender, and Sexuality Studies faculty affiliate who specializes in bodies, gender, and health.
+Samantha Kwan is an Associate Professor of Sociology and a Women’s, Gender, and Sexuality Studies faculty affiliate who specializes in bodies, gender, and health.
 Her research examines the social construction of bodies, embodied resistance, and body modification practices.
 She is co-author (with Jennifer Graves) of Framing Fat: Competing Constructions in Contemporary Culture (Rutgers University Press, 2013) and co-editor (with Chris Bobel) of Embodied Resistance: Challenging the Norms, Breaking the Rules (Vanderbilt University Press, 2011).
-With Rose Weitz she co-edited The Politics of Women's Bodies, 4th edition (Oxford University Press, forthcoming, November 2013).
+With Rose Weitz she co-edited The Politics of Women's Bodies, 4th edition (Oxford University Press, 2014).

 In 2012 Professor Kwan was awarded the Provost’s Teaching Excellence Award and the Ross M. Lence Award for Teaching Excellence.
 In 2013 she received the University Commission on Women’s Distinguished Faculty Scholar Award.